qarmin/img_hash/README.md

 Minimal version
 ============
 Minimal version of Rust required to build this crate is 1.70.0.
-To be able to use it, you need to pin some external dependencies to lower versions - look at CI to see which version is compatible with this crate.
+To be able to use it with such rust compiler, you may need to pin some external dependencies to lower versions - look at CI to see which version is compatible with this crate.

 Benchmarking
 ============